Elliotw44/BAT_DataGrabber/README.md

 ## Some Additional data cleaning may be required:
 - parsing of model generation
 - parsing of model trims
 - removing non-vehicle item sales from results
-- parsing of price and auction end date

 ## Usage:
 1. download python file